 Tibidabo Amusement Park is the oldest theme park in Spain and the second oldest in Europe.

-Especially suitable for families with children, the park has a mixture of vintage and modern rides including a traditional Ferris wheel, carousel and l’Avió; a vintage airplane that flies slowly round in circles.
+Especially suitable for families with children, the park has a mixture of vintage and modern rides, including a traditional Ferris wheel, carousel and l’Avió; a vintage aeroplane that flies slowly round in circles.

 Designed by Norman Foster, the Collserola communications tower was built for the 1992 Barcelona Olympic Games.

-One of the tallest buildings in Barcelona, the towers tenth story viewing platform is open to the public at weekends from March to December.
+One of the tallest buildings in Barcelona, the towers tenth storey viewing platform is open to the public at weekends from March to December.